Disability, Families

 “I can finally enjoy a mother-son relationship,” she says.

 Narissa’s personal experience has reinforced her sense that the NDIS has made “a huge positive difference” in the lives of many families that she knows.
+Family members with disabilities can reach supports needed to enjoy the pleasures of family life.

 “I’m retired now but I used to support students with disabilities at the school where I worked.
 I see my old students around town and it’s clear that they’ve blossomed so much under the new system.